By Jessica Ehrlich

 We must continue to be led by the values that I grew up with here in St. Pete: respecting our seniors, educating our children for a brighter tomorrow, supporting the middle class with strong families and thriving small businesses, and building equal opportunities for all Americans regardless of race, religion, gender or orientation.

-As we remember all that we lost on this day, let us also be inspired by the bravery of our first responders, the love we felt for our neighbors, and continue to show the world that we can and will be better, stronger, and more unified for all generations to come.
+As we remember all that we lost on this day, let us also be inspired by the bravery of our first responders in lower Manhattan that day, the love we felt for our neighbors, and continue to show the world that we can and will be better, stronger, and more unified for all generations to come.